HomeBlog Home

 Who Regulates Real Estate Laws in North Carolina

-Real Estate Laws in North Carolina That You Should Know
+Essential North Carolina Real Estate Laws Every Homeowner Should Know

-The North Carolina real estate and property laws govern ownership, transfers, and disputes.
-There are a couple of different laws that you should know about real estate that differ from North Carolina to other states
+The North Carolina Real Estate Commission governs ownership, transfers, and disputes.
+There are a couple of different laws that you should know about real estate in North Carolina that differ from other states.

-Real Estate laws in North Carolina range from many regulations governing property transactions, leases, relationships, and more.
-When you are taking the step into buying real estate, it is important to consult with a trustworthy real estate agent for help or refer to the North Carolina General Statues for more specific details about each of these.
+Real Estate laws in North Carolina range from many regulations governing property transactions, leases, and relationships.
+When you are buying real estate, it is important to consult with a trustworthy real estate agent for help or refer to the North Carolina General Statutes for more specific details.

 1. North Carolina Homestead Laws

 Keep in mind that homeowners in North Carolina may be eligible for a tax break on their homestead through the Homestead Exclusion program.
-This program allows qualifying individuals to exclude a portion of the assessed value of their primary resident from property taxes.
-To be eligible, the homeowner must meet certain criteria, such as being at least 65 years old or totally penalty disabled.
+This program allows qualifying individuals to exclude a portion of the assessed value of their primary residence from property taxes.
+To be eligible, the homeowner must meet certain criteria, such as being at least 65 years old or totally and permanently disabled.

-For more information, visit the North Carolina Department of Revenue website for detailed information about the program and requirements for homeowners for this law.
+For more information, visit the North Carolina Department of Revenue website for detailed information about the program and requirements for homeowners under this law.

 2. North Carolina Property Lines and Fence Laws